No Recent Searches Found

 Sorry, We couldn't find what you are looking for.
 It could be because of many reasons.

-Following the First Tech member vote approving the merger with DCU, our Legal Day One will be on January 1, 2026.
-This is the day that DCU and First Tech will officially unite to form a single credit union named First Technology Federal Credit Union.
+Following the First Tech member vote approving the merger with DCU, our Legal Day One was on January 1, 2026.
+This is the day that DCU and First Tech officially merged to form a single credit union named First Technology Federal Credit Union.

-While we’ll be officially combined on January 1, 2026, it will take some time for us to fully integrate our technology and operating systems, teams, and cultures to serve our members as one credit union.
+While we are officially combined as of January 1, 2026, it will take some time for us to fully integrate our technology and operating systems, teams, and cultures to serve our members as one credit union.
 We will continue to operate as DCU and First Tech throughout 2026 until we complete integration.

 Shruti Miyashiro will lead the combined credit union as President and CEO.
+She will be joined by a newly appointed leadership team comprised of experienced executives from both DCU and First Tech.
 Together, we’ll carry forward the proud legacies of both institutions that are rooted in innovation, driven by purpose, and united by a shared commitment of people helping people.

 This milestone allows our newly combined credit union to deliver even more exceptional value to you – our members – by bringing together the strength and stability of two of the nation’s most trusted technology-focused, member-driven financial institutions.

-Your account and routing numbers, products, services, and online/digital banking: There are no planned changes at this time, and you can continue to use your existing DCU products and services as you do today.
+Your account and routing numbers, products, services, and online/digital banking: There are no planned changes at this time, and you can continue to use your existing DCU credit/debit cards, checks, products and services as you do today.
+Your direct deposits and automatic payments will continue without interruption.
+If you have a pre-existing mortgage or loan (student, auto, personal, etc.) with DCU, the terms of your loan will not be impacted.

 Our branches: All DCU branches will remain open and ready to serve you.
 You can keep doing your banking at your local branch as you always have.